marcellodebernardi/adversarial-csprng/readme.md

--nodisc         SKIP DISCRIMINATIVE GAN: does not train discriminative GAN -nopred         SKIP PREDICTIVE GAN: does not train predictive GAN -long           LONG TRAINING: trains for 1,000,000 epochs -highlr         HIGH LEARNING RATE: increases the learning rate from default -lowlr          LOW LEARNING RATE: decreases the learning rate from default
+-nodisc         SKIP DISCRIMINATIVE GAN: does not train discriminative GAN -nopred         SKIP PREDICTIVE GAN: does not train predictive GAN -long           LONG TRAINING: trains for 1,000,000 epochs -short          SHORT TRAINING: trains for 10,000 epochs -highlr         HIGH LEARNING RATE: increases the learning rate from default -lowlr          LOW LEARNING RATE: decreases the learning rate from default
 ```

 The system will not stop you from inputting contradictory cli arguments, such as
 `python3 main.py -highlr -lowlr`.
-The use of common sense is allowed.
+Common sense applies.
 In general,
 **it is recommended to only train one of the models at once**, i.e. you should
 add either the `-nopred` or `-nodisc` argument when executing the program.
+There
+are currently some unresolved issues with the TensorFlow computational graph
+when training both models at the same time.

 ## 3 - Approaches to the Problem